RiickyRiick/four-card-feature/README.md

 ## Overview

-Coming into this project, I already had some knowledge of CSS Grid and Flexbox (check out the resource section to see all the website's helpful things that assisted me throughout the project).
+Coming into this project, I already had some knowledge of CSS Grid and Flexbox (check out the resource section to see all the resources that helped me out).
 I started the 'Mobile-First workflow' but didn't prefer it.
 Ultimately, I restarted the project and wrote my code starting from the 'Desktop-First workflow.

 I started using Grid-areas at first, but I spent more time trying to figure out